Ursula Graham Bower: World War II

 At the start of World War II she was in London, but planning to return to the Naga Hills.
 When the opportunity arose, she gained permission from the British administration to live among the Naga people in Laisong village, in what was then known as North Cachar.
 Here she won the friendship and confidence of the local village headmen, so that when the Japanese armies invaded Burma in 1942 and threatened to move on into India, the British administration asked her to form her local Nagas into a band of scouts to comb the jungle for the Japanese.
 Bower mobilised the Nagas against the Japanese forces, placing herself at their head, initially leading 150 Nagas armed only with ancient muzzle-loading guns across some 800 sqmi of mountainous jungle.
 General Slim recognised the work she was doing and supported her with arms and reinforcements, giving her her own unit within V Force, nicknamed "Bower Force".
 Bower's force of Nagas became so effective that the Japanese put a price on her head.
 She was the subject of an American comic book entitled Jungle Queen.
 Her personal weapon of choice was the Sten gun, two of which she wore out in action.
 Trained as a child by her father to shoot, she had no qualms about handling firearms and training her Naga scouts in their use.

 By her orders guards were posted on main and secondary trails, and a watch-and-warn system was established.
 Over these trails thousands of evacuees, deserters, escaped prisoners and bailed-out airmen fled from Burma to India.
 Bower also directed Naga ambushes of Japanese search parties.
-On 24 April 1945 she was appointed Member of the Order of the British Empire for her actions in Burma, and in 1944 she received the Lawrence Memorial Medal, named for Lawrence of Arabia, for her anthropological work among the Nagas.
+On 24 April 1945 she was appointed Member of the Order of the British Empire for her actions in Burma, and in 1944 she received the Lawrence Memorial Medal of the Royal Society for Asian Affairs, named after Lawrence of Arabia, for her anthropological work among the Nagas.

 Post-War

-Bower never received any formal training in anthropology, but her photographs, film and two monographs on the Nagas and the Apatani establish her as a leading anthropologist, alongside her friends J.P.
+Bower's extensive photographs, film and two monographs on the Nagas and the Apatani established her as a leading anthropologist, alongside her friends J.P.
 Mills, Bill Archer and Christoph von Furer-Haimendorf.
-In 1950 she received a postgraduate diploma in anthropology from the University of London.
+In 1950, she received a postgraduate diploma in anthropology from the University of London.